shufflrr/userguide/src/presentations-building.md

 	* confidentiality
 	* compliance
 * Use existing material to make new decks without duplication of effort.

+> **Pro tip!**
+>
+> Parent-child updates and saving time with existing material are two key features of Presentation Management!

 ## Steps
 There are two ways to see existing slides that you might want to use in a new presentation.